Gtalen/data-analytics/README.md

-# HIgher National Diploma in Science in Computing (Data Analytics)
+## HIgher National Diploma in Science in Computing (Data Analytics)
 ## Principles of Data Analytics (8634: 2024-2024)
 ## Project Title: Analysis of the Palmer Archipelago Penguins Dataset with Python
 ### Author: Ebelechukwu Chidimma Igwagu

-## From Github
-What the project does
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project

 ### Project Description